jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: It would have to have the wording "for each" somewhere in there.
 Since the condition is if "A" supporting character of yours is stronger than all of theirs, you get 1 XP.

 ^(Source - FB Post - Martin Schank - UDE Approved)

-Can Enchantress level up if your opponent has no face up enemy supporting characters and you have one?
+Q: Can Enchantress level up if with **Champion of Amora** if my opponent has no face up supporting characters and I have one?

+A: Yes.

+^(Source - FB Post - Chad Daniel - UDE Approved)

 # [Evil Deadpool](http://vs.tcgbrowser.com/images/cards/big/MFM-005.jpg)
 *Set: Deadpool & Friends*